baruhifraimov/OOP_Reversi/README.md

 # **Reversi Game**
 ### _An OOP-Based Strategy Game_
+## 📂 Repository Information
+This project was forked to our repository to complete the development and enhancements.
+The original project provided a solid foundation, and we have built upon it to add new features and improvements.
 #### _Part of OOP course by Ariel University_
 ###### By: Baruh Ifraimov & Dor Cohen

 Reversi is a strategy-based board game implemented using **Object-Oriented Programming (OOP)** principles in Java.
-This project showcases clean code design, modular development, and problem-solving capabilities, making it an excellent demonstration of my programming skills and understanding of OOP concepts.
+This project showcases clean code design, modular development, and problem-solving capabilities, making it an excellent demonstration of our programming skills and understanding of OOP concepts.

 ---